Energy Performance Certificate (EPC) For Landlords

 Where can I get an Energy Performance Certificate from?

-It’s important to ensure that the independent energy assessor you use is a current member of an accreditation scheme, as this ensures your energy assessor is operating to professional standards.
+Whoever you decide to use, make sure you ensure that your energy assessor is a current member of an accreditation scheme, as this ensures your energy assessor is operating to professional standards.

 An EPC is only authentic if issued by an accredited Domestic Energy Assessor (DEA).